 With the standard JPEG file format, the camera processes images after capturing them to produce optimal results.
 The JPEG format compresses images so that more can be stored on a single CF card.
-However, the compression is irreversible, meaning that the original image data cannot be recovered after processing.
+However, the compression is irreversible. meaning that the original image data cannot be recovered after processing.
 In contrast, the RAW format records the image data as captured by the camera's CCD without further processing.
-RAW images are compressed, but the compression is reversible\ so that a high-quality image can be obtained from the decompressed file without any loss of image quality.
-In addition, although a RAW file is larger than an equivalent JPEG file, it is still only approximately one-quarter the size\ of an uncompressed RGB TIFF format file, making it relatively compact.
+RAW images are compressed, but the compression is reversible so that a high-quality image can be obtained from the decompressed file without any loss of image quality.
+In addition, although a RAW file is larger than an equivalent JPEG file, it is still only approximately one-quarter the size of an uncompressed RGB TIFF format file, making it relatively compact.

 With standard uncompressed file formats, such as RGB TIFF, images are processed in the camera and require further processing by retouching software to adjust the image parameters, which reduces image quality.
-With the RAW format, however, the original data can be used in special software\\ to adjust the image parameters (white balance, contrast, sharpness and saturation) making it possible to maintain the image quality while making changes.
-The resolution (2272 x 1704) and compression settings cannot be adjusted for these images.
+With the RAW format, however, the original data can be used in special software to adjust the image parameters (white balance, contrast, sharpness and saturation) making it possible to maintain the image quality while making changes.
+The resolution (2592 x 1944) and compression settings cannot be adjusted for these images.

-\ As measured by Canon's testing standard.

-\\ The bundled software can be used to open or adjust the parameters of images recorded in the RAW file format.
-Please consult the Software Starter Guide for details.

-Turn the shooting mode dial to P, Tv, Av, M or C.

-Press the 🔁 / WB / FUNC. button.

-3 Select $\blacksquare L^$ (2272 x 1704) using $\blacktriangle$ or $\lor$ on the multicontroller.

-\ The current setting is displayed.
+- As measured by Canon's testing standard.
+The bundled software can be used to open or adjust the parameters of images recorded in the RAW file format.
+Please consult the Software Starter Guide for details. - Turn the shooting mode dial to P, Tv, Av, M or C. - Press the 🔁 / WB / FUNC. button. - Select △L (2592 x 1944) using △ or ▼ on the multicontroller. - The current setting is displayed.

-$\triangle$ Select RAW using $\triangleleft$ or $\triangleright$ on the multicontroller.
+- Select RAW using ◀ or ▶ on the multicontroller.

-• You can shoot the image right after selecting settings by pressing the shutter button.
+You can shoot the image right after selecting settings by pressing the shutter button.
 The previous screen will appear again, once the image is shot.

-Press SET or the 🔁 / WB / FUNC. button.
+- Press the 🛂 / WB / FUNC. button. - Shoot the image.

-• Images shot in the JPEG format can also be changed to the RAW format while they are displayed right after shooting (p.
+Images shot in the JPEG format can also be changed to the RAW format while they are displayed right after shooting (p.
 47).